mudkipdev/beta-wiki/worlds/generation.md

 This process utilizes 3 octaved [Simplex Noise](../technical/noise#simplex-noise) generators called Temperature, Humidity and Weirdness.

-With this a `16x16` Biome Array is generated, where any chunk column can contain any of the 13 Biomes.
+With this a `16x16` Biome Array is generated, where any block column can contain any of the 13 Biomes.

 | Temperature | Humidity | Weirdness |
 | :---: | :---: | :---: |